docs

 <p>The message is: <?= Html::encode($message) ?></p>

-Note that in the above code, the message parameter is HTML-encoded before being printed.
-This is necessary as the parameter comes from an end user, making it vulnerable to cross-site scripting (XSS) attacks by embedding malicious JavaScript in the parameter.
+In the above code, the message parameter uses HTML encoding before you print it.
+You need that because the parameter comes from an end user and is vulnerable to cross-site scripting (XSS) attacks by embedding malicious JavaScript in the parameter.

 Naturally, you may put more content in the say view.
 The content can consist of HTML tags, plain text, and even PHP statements.
-In fact, the say view is a PHP script that’s executed by the view service.
+In fact, the view service executes the say view as a PHP script.

-To use the view you need to change src/Controller/EchoController.php:
+To use the view, you need to change src/Controller/Echo/Action.php:

 <?php